RedHatNordicsSA/linux4win/content/assign1.md

 ## Create image for your selected hypervisor

-Once the image is done it is time to use it on your selected hypervisor.
-Now in the same detailed view of your image you will find a tab called Images.
-Please click that one now.
+Now we're ready to create the actual template/image.

+:boom: On the main page for your image, there are three tabs, named ```Details```, ```Selected Components``` and ```Images```.
+Please click on the tab which reads ```Images```.

+:boom: :boom: You will be welcomed with a text which says that no images has been created yet. click on the ```Create Image``` button on the middle of the page.

 ![make image](images/interface_newimage.png)

-:boom: And click the button Create Image

 ![export image](images/interface_imageoptions.png)

 Here you will find all available image-formats that is supported out of the box.
 Just select the kind of hypervisor you are targeting and then click Create.
-Now the image is beeing built and you can follow the process by clicking on the link **Show Logs**
+Now the image is beeing built and you can follow the process by clicking on the link **Show Logs** located next to ```In progress``` on the far right of the image name.

+:exclamation: Your server has limited storage space, which means that if you build too many images, your server will run out of storage and may there after fail.

 ![export image](images/interface_imagebuilderlogs.png)

 Once the buildprocess is done you can download your image.
-Press the Download button to save it to disk
+Press the Download button to save it to disk.

 ![export image](images/interface_downloadimage.png)

 Continue to [assignment 2](assign2.md)